andrey1908/pytorch-pwc/README.md

 # pytorch-pwc
+This repo works with python 3.6 (3.7), but visualization.py works with python 2.7.

 This is a personal reimplementation of PWC-Net [1] using PyTorch.
 Should you be making use of this work, please cite the paper accordingly.
 Also, make sure to adhere to the <a href="https://github.com/NVlabs/PWC-Net#license">licensing terms</a> of the authors.
 Should you be making use of this particular implementation, please acknowledge it appropriately [2].

 <a href="https://arxiv.org/abs/1709.02371" rel="Paper"><img src="http://www.arxiv-sanity.com/static/thumbs/1709.02371v1.pdf.jpg" alt="Paper" width="100%"></a>